tmaslen/colly/README.md

 Note the context object will need to export an object literal.

 When running a lambda locally, colly will attempt to assume the lambda's IAM role.
 This will enable the lambda to run with the same permissions locally as when it is ran from AWS.

+#### --env

+Optional string value option.
+Use this option to state the environment name you want to associate with the Lambda (e.g. "dev", "test").

+#### --local

+Optional flag.
+Run the Lambda source files locally.

+#### --dry_run

+Optional flag.
+Run the Lambda source files that have been created ready to be deployed locally.
+This is useful to help you debug if your code runs locally but errors when ran from the Lambda service.
+Note: the code must have been deployed via the `deploy-lambda` code first.

 ### Deploy a lambda